aakorGithub/Healthcare-Data-Pipeline/README.md

 text
 Copy code
-Access Approved
+Access Approved <br>

-# Output Integration and Database Fetch
+4. # Output Integration and Database Fetch
 Purpose:
 The getMedicalbill function simulates output integration by creating and logging an object with a medical bill message and its associated queue status.

-# Functionality:
+Functionality:

 Accepts two parameters: message and queue, both of which are arrays.
 Extracts the first element from both arrays to form a structured object.